A compact puzzle that’s apartment and weekend get-away friendly. In other words: no giant table, board, or weeks of time required!

 Sized at 18 inches x 18 inches, each puzzle in this series features an original design inspired by influential art movements of the 20th century.
 The below description is the brief history found on the back of the box.

-Puzzle artwork: “Shattered” by Chris Santone
+Puzzle artwork: “Cubicle” by Chris Santone